atcq9876/makers-bnb/README.md

 # makers-bnb

 ## About this project
 Makersbnb is a web-app similar to Airbnb and was built using Ruby and Sinatra.
-It allows users to: sign up and log in; view, create and book property listings; manage booking requests; and send messages to hosts and customers.
+It allows users to: sign up and log in; view, create and book property listings; manage booking requests; and send messages between hosts and customers.
 This was a group project completed during week 5 of the Makers bootcamp.

 ## Learnings from this project
 Through creating this app in a group environment, I improved my ability to: